teleyinex/teleyinex.github.com/blog/_posts/2014-07-04-commandline-candy-for-pybossa.md

 ## Adding tasks

 Now that we've our project available in the server, we can add tasks to it.
-With pbs I wanted to allow users to import tasks from PyBossa servers without having to do nothing special.
-If you visit a project in [Crowdcrafting](http://crowdcrafting.org) you will see that right now PyBossa allows you to download tasks as files in two different formats: CSV and JSON.
+With pbs I wanted to allow users to import tasks from PYBOSSA servers without having to do nothing special.
+If you visit a project in [Crowdcrafting](http://crowdcrafting.org) you will see that right now PYBOSSA allows you to download tasks as files in two different formats: CSV and JSON.

 Once you've downloaded one set of tasks from Crowdcrafting, pbs allows you to **re-use**